douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Security in Software Architecture

 Security in software architecture is a critical aspect of developing robust, reliable, and trustworthy systems.
 It encompasses various practices and principles designed to protect applications and systems from threats and vulnerabilities.
-Here\'s an overview of the key topics:
+Here's an overview of the key topics:

 #### 1. Security Principles